-The decade of Berlin after the Wall collapsed, is a one-of-a-kind phenomenon.
-Since the Wall fell in 1989 the German capital has been trying to overcome its catastrophic past, to restore the urban fabric destroyed in the 2nd World War and afterwards, to rebuild as if life depended on it and cast off the shadows of yesterday’s darkness.
+After the projection of Bauhaus Spirit, the second proposal of the cycle, Berlin Babylon takes us to the decade after the fall of the wall in Berlin, a historical moment that is a unique phenomenon.
+Since 1989, the German capital has tried to overcome its catastrophic past, restore the urban fabric destroyed in the Second World War and then rebuild as if life depended on it and reject the shadows of yesterday’s darkness.

-The BERLIN BABYLON by Hubertus Siegert (2001, Germany, VOS Spanish) shows the concentration of construction in the 1990s, images of a city in transition, the fascination of rapid change, the horrors of destruction, the spell cast by the void.
+Berlin Babylon directed by Hubertus Siegert (2001, Germany, VOS Spanish) shows the concentration of construction in the 1990s, the images of a city in transition, the fascination of rapid change, the horrors of destruction, the spell cast on empty.
 It is the drama of real estate, of money and power.

-The people who appear in BERLIN BABYLON include those who build and those who hire others to build.
-The film uses fantastic images to show the contrasts of the city and the protagonists of hasty transformation.
-Prominent architects, developers, politicians and urban planners are seen at work.
-No interviews, no statements.
-The music provides the commentary.
-BERLIN BABYLON is a unique document and a must-see for absolutely every Berlin visitor.
+People who appear in Berlin Babylon include those who build and those who hire others to build.
+The film uses fantastic images to show the contrasts of the city and the protagonists of the hasty transformation.
+It shows us prominent architects, promoters, politicians and urban planners at work.
+There are no interviews, there are no statements.
+Music provides the comment.

 Francesca Ferguson, founder of “Make City, Berlin” will presents the film and the book “Make City.
 A Compendium of Urban Alternatives.
 Stadt anders machen”.Free admission with prior reservation